bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-02-10-newsletter.md

   of manually added peers, peers using [BIP152][] "high bandwidth" (faster) block relay mode, and any peers using the [I2P][] anonymity network (being worked on in a [separate PR][bitcoin core #20685]).

+- [Rust-Lightning #774][] adds support for fetching blocks and headers from Bitcoin Core's REST and RPC interfaces.
+Additionally, a `BlockSource` interface is provided and can be extended to work with custom sources.

 - [BIPs #1021][] updates the [BIP8][] soft fork activation mechanism, changing its behavior for nodes that choose to enforce the *lockin on timeout* feature.
 Previously, those nodes would reject any block that